 During construction, the local quarry ran out of stone and stone had to be taken from the quarry at Hogs Back in order to complete the locks.

-In addition to the dam and locks, a non-defensible two storey stone house, identical to the one built at Black Rapids, was built in 1832.
+In addition to the dam and locks, a non-defensible two storey stone house, identical to the one built at Black Rapids, was built.